yugabyte/yugabyte-db/docs/content/preview/migrate/migrate-steps.md

 {{< note title="Importing indexes and triggers" >}}

-Because the presence of indexes and triggers can slow down the rate at which data is imported, `import schema` by default, does not import indexes and triggers.
+Because the presence of indexes and triggers can slow down the rate at which data is imported, by default `import schema` does not import indexes and triggers.
 You should complete the data import without creating indexes and triggers.
-Only after data import is complete, you can create indexes and triggers using the `import schema` command with an additional `--post-import-data` flag.
+Only after data import is complete, create indexes and triggers using the `import schema` command with an additional `--post-import-data` flag.

 {{< /note >}}